Skip to main content

 Now, let's instantiate a Celestia Light node:

-celestia light init --p2p.network blockspacerace
+celestia light init --p2p.network mocha

 Connect to a public core endpoint

-Let's now run the Celestia Light node with a GRPC connection to an example public core endpoint.
+Let's now run the Celestia Light node with a gRPC connection to an example public core endpoint.

-celestia light start --core.ip <ip-address> --p2p.network blockspacerace
+celestia light start --core.ip <URI> --p2p.network mocha

 The --core.ip gRPC port defaults to 9090, so if you do not specify it in the command line, it will default to that port.
 You can add the port after the IP address or use the --core.grpc.port flag to specify another port if you prefer.

-Please refer to the ports section for information on which ports are required to be open on your machine.
+Refer to the ports section of the celestia-node troubleshooting page for information on which ports are required to be open on your machine.

 For example, your command along with an RPC endpoint might look like this:

-celestia light start --core.ip <ip-address> --p2p.network blockspacerace
+celestia light start --core.ip rpc-mocha.pops.one --p2p.network mocha

 Keys and wallets